Platon Platon

 Additional Information:

-Son of John Campbell Sawers and of Mary Ursula Sawers (Nee Mckenzie), of Cambridge, Auckland, New Zealand.
+Son of John and Elizabeth Blackburn, of Dromore, Canterbury, New Zealand.

 Honours/Awards: N/A